 • Interrupts medications used for treating dementia and Alzheimer’s disease as the HCA may form acetylcholine in the brain.
 It is recommended that patients who suffer from these diseases to not take garcinia cambogia.

 • Increases risk for rhabdomyolysis, a skeletal muscle disease that causes the muscles to release proteins into the bloodstream leading to kidney malfunction.
-Additionally, it also may cause chest pain as reported in here.
+Additionally, it also may cause chest pains.

 • Impacts fetal growth.
 It is not recommended to be taken by pregnant women.
 Additionally, garcinia cambogia side effects is not recommended for women who breastfeed due to the of lack scientific evidence in support of the health of the baby.